 Identity Access Management (IAM)

-Identity Access Management (IAM) provides fine-grained access control over the services running in Alpaca Infrastructure Platform.
-We present three models - User
+Identity Access Management (IAM) provides fine-grained access control over services running in the Alpacon.
+IAM is composed of three models—User

 , Group